flatcar-archive/flatcar-docs/os/cluster-discovery.md

 ## Overview

-Container Linux uses etcd, a service running on each machine, to handle coordination between software running on the cluster.
-For a group of Container Linux machines to form a cluster, their etcd instances need to be connected.
+Flatcar Linux uses etcd, a service running on each machine, to handle coordination between software running on the cluster.
+For a group of Flatcar Linux machines to form a cluster, their etcd instances need to be connected.

 A discovery service, [https://discovery.etcd.io](https://discovery.etcd.io), is provided as a free service to help connect etcd instances together by storing a list of peer addresses, metadata and the initial size of the cluster under a unique address, known as the discovery URL.
 You can generate them very easily: